takenp/Linux-soft-Raid-monitoring/README.md

 --> Discovers md-raids using discovery rule;
 --> Adds 4 data items for each raid discovered: Raid Type, Raid State, Raid members, Raid Sync State;
 --> Adds 2 Trigger Alerts for each raid discovered: "Raid is degraded" and "Raid is sync state".

+p.s.
+have not tested it on Zabbix v6 yet